 Are you a seasoned landlord or a new property owner?
 Either way, you should consider hiring a property manager.
-You may be wondering why it would be necessary.
+Although there are a few limitations that come with hiring such companies, at the end of the day they are necessary.
 So, we have put together a comprehensive list of ten things to consider before hiring.

 First things first, ask yourself the following questions: